 Pavle Nedić

-Pavle Nedić (generation 2018/2019) is a Junior Researcher at the Institute for International Politics and Economy.
+Pavle Nedić is a Junior Researcher at the Institute for International Politics and Economics.

 Marko Mandić

-Marko Mandić (Generation 2018/2019) is a Junior Researcher at the Institute of Social Sciences.
+Marko Mandić is a Junior Researcher at the Institute of Social Sciences.

 Milica Topalović

-Milica Topalović (Generation 2018/2019) is a Project Assistant at the International Organization for Migration.
+Milica Topalović is a Junior Researcher at the Institute for Political Science.

 Srđan Hercigonja